 Patients that do not receive treatment typically progress and develop end-stage lung and pancreatic disease that may require organ transplantation.

 What Causes Cystic Fibrosis?

 Cystic fibrosis occurs due to mutations in a gene called CFTR.
-This gene codes for a protein located in chloride channels.
-Mutations in this protein lead to abnormal chloride transport, resulting in thick and viscous secretions in various organs – this includes the lungs, pancreas, liver, intestine, and reproductive tract.
+This gene codes for a protein in the chloride channels that are located in nearly every cell in the body.
+Mutations in this protein lead to abnormal chloride transport resulting in thick and viscous secretions in various organs – this includes the lungs, pancreas, liver, intestines, and reproductive tract.

 Abnormal secretions in the lungs characteristically cause chronic obstruction in the airways, leading to chronic lung infection with various bacteria such as Haemophilus influenzae, Staphylococcus aureus, and Pseudomonas aeruginosa.
 Chronic pulmonary injury and inflammation eventually lead to bronchiectasis – pus-filled secretions in dilated airways of the lung.

 Pancreatic insufficiency is the most common gastrointestinal manifestation of cystic fibrosis.
-Thick pancreatic secretions frequently lead to obstruction of the pancreatic ducts, which impairs release of pancreatic enzymes (exocrine deficiency).
+Thick pancreatic secretions frequently lead to obstruction of the pancreatic ducts, which impairs release of pancreatic enzymes.
 This often results in malabsorption of vitamins, nutrients, and minerals.
 The pancreatic islet cells responsible for insulin release may also become damaged, resulting in diabetes.

 - Meconium ileus & distal ileal obstruction

 - Rectal prolapse